EslamElshahawi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0iam_betty : changes the current user to betty 1-who_am_i : shows the current user
+0i-am_betty : changes the current user to betty 1-who_am_i : shows the current user
 2-groups : shows the groups the current user is a part of 3-new_owner : changes the owner of hello to betty 4-empty : creates an empty file called hello
-5-execute : gives permission to the file owner to execute files
+5-execute : gives permission to the file owner to execute files 6-multiple_permissions : giving execution permission to user and group and read only for others